Student Services, Activities and Organizations

 UW-Eau Claire's Student Health Service fosters a healthy campus community through high quality health care, inclusive and accessible service, and health promotion/advocacy.
 Student Health Service is the primary health care center for UWEC students.

 Clinical services provided include mental health evaluations and follow-up care, evaluation and treatment of illnesses and injuries including those of the respiratory, gastrointestinal, and musculoskeletal systems.
 Physical examinations, minor surgical procedures, laboratory services, and reproductive health services, including contraceptive exams and supplies, are also offered.
-Diagnosis and treatment of sexually transmitted diseases is also available.
+Diagnosis and treatment of sexually transmitted diseases is available.
+The clinic also offers gender affirming care and consultation.
 Some services are prepaid by student segregated fees, and some services and supplies are provided for a nominal fee.
 Additional information about Student Health Service is available on the website or by calling the clinic at 715-836-5360.
+Student Health Service is located in Crest Wellness Center.

 The Health Promotion Office works as an educational arm of Student Health Service.
 Located on lower campus in Schofield 26, this office works on health advocacy projects to make UW-Eau Claire's campus a healthier living place for learning and living, including developing and implementing strategies and programs to reduce high-risk drinking.
 This office also offers educational programming for residence halls and classrooms on topics such as nutrition, life/work/school balance, making healthy changes, and other topics.